YuriiLeo/coments_page/README.md

 The project also includes additional scripts for type-checking and linting:

-- `npm run type:check`: Runs type-checking using TypeScript.
+- `pnpm  run type:check`: Runs type-checking using TypeScript.
-- `npm run lint`: Runs ESLint to lint the TypeScript files.
+- `pnpm  run lint`: Runs ESLint to lint the TypeScript files.

 Feel free to reach out if you have any questions or need further assistance.